 A lot of content is needed, but there's no need to panic.
 Remember to refine, repurpose, retarget and reshare.

 Marketing automation is no longer a distant thought or a vague image in the far future.
-Marketers are now finally embracing the potential of marketing automation.
-But before we get to work, let's shed a few of the most common misconceptions.
+Marketers are now finally embracing the potential of marketing automation tools.

-When talking about marketing automation, "customer service" might not be the first word that comes to mind even though, it essentially is just that.
+When talking about marketing automation tools, "customer service" might not be the first word that comes to mind even though, it essentially is just that.
 Marketer that utilizes marketing automation aspires to the exact same things as a store manager that wants to know their customers.

 Instead of talking face to face and asking questions, customer data is gathered using marketing technology, automatically and combining different channels.